 - Healthy compost has a pleasant odor, gives off heat as vapor when turned, has a white fungal growth on the decomposing material, gets smaller each day, and changes color to dark brown.
 Compost is ready when no further heat is produced.

-Unchipped, PSHB-infested wood can be decontaminated by the heat used in kiln-drying.
+Unchipped, ISHB-infested wood can be decontaminated by the heat used in kiln-drying.
 To destroy the fungi that cause Fusarium Dieback, it is necessary to heat the material for at least 60 minutes at 60°C. Wood that has been disinfected can then be re-purposed.

 When transporting infested wood to another facility for treatment, always cover the material in transit.